Deterministic Identification Codes for Fading Channels: Introduction

 \subsection{Our contribution}

+The first contribution of the paper is the construction of codes with certain properties.
+These codes can be efficiently constructed and encoded, i.e., with a complexity polynomial in length $n$.
+These codes are used to prove lower bounds on the capacities of deterministic identification codes.

-The first contribution of this paper concerns the capacity of the slow fading channel with side information.
+The next contribution of this paper concerns the capacity of the slow fading channel with side information.
+In this paper side information means the knowledge of fading coefficients at the receiver.
 We introduce the definition of $\eta$-outage capacity and prove the lower bound $1/4$.
-Even though the bound looks the same as the bound from~\cite{salariseddigh2021deterministic}, it can be applied to a wider class of fading distributions, including Rayleigh, Rician, and Nakagami distributions.
+The lower bound is achieved with a code construction mentioned above, i.e., codes that achieve this lower bound can be efficiently constructed and encoded.
+Even though the bound looks the same as the bound from~\cite{salariseddigh2021deterministic}, it can be applied to a wider class of fading distributions.
 This improvement is achieved, in part, since we consider another definition of a DI code.
-The detailed discussion on various definitions of DI code for the slow fading channel is in Section~\ref{sec::notations and defs}.
+The detailed discussion on various definitions of DI code for the slow fading channel is in Subsection~\ref{subsec::discussion on definitions}.

-The second important result is the lower bound $1/4$ on the capacity of fast fading channels with channel side information for a wide class of fading distributions.
-Surprisingly, the lower bound doesn't change even if the probability that the fading coefficient equals zero is positive as long as it is less than one.
+Another important result is the lower bound $1/4$ on the capacity of fast fading channels with channel side information for a wide class of fading distributions.
+This bound is also constructive.
+Surprisingly, the lower bound does not change even if the probability that the fading coefficient equals zero is positive as long as it is less than one.
 The result applies to the practical fading distributions as well.

-We also provide an explicit code construction, which achieves the best-known lower bounds $1/4$ on the capacity for slow and fast fading channels with channel side information.
-The proposed code can be constructed and encoded efficiently (the complexity is polynomial in codelength), which makes it possible to use this code in practical applications.

-Moreover, we prove a new lower bound for the fast fading channel without channel side information, when the receiver doesn't know the fading coefficients.
-It is proved that we can achieve the same lower bound as for the case with channel side information.
-This result holds under the assumption that the mathematical expectation of the fading coefficient is not zero.
+Moreover, we prove a new lower bound for the fast fading channels without channel side information, when the receiver does not know the fading coefficients.
+It is proved that we can achieve the same lower bound as in the case with channel side information.
+We prove the lower bound under the assumption that the mathematical expectation of the fading coefficient is not zero.
 It is a major restriction, which cuts off some important distributions.
-However, the result still can be used for Rician distribution.

-At last, we provide a refinement of the upper bound on the capacity of the Gaussian, slow fading, and fast fading channels.
+Finally, we refine the existing upper bound on the capacity of the Gaussian, slow fading, and fast fading channels.